Tesla, Inc.: 2170

 The next battery type to be used was the 2170-type (21 mm diameter, 70 mm height) cylindrical cell.
 The larger size was optimized for electric cars, allowing for a higher capacity per cell and a lower number of cells per battery pack.
 The 2170 was introduced for the Model 3 and Y vehicles.

 For vehicles built at the Tesla Fremont Factory, the company sources 2170-type batteries with a nickel-cobalt-aluminum cathode chemistry from Panasonic's production line at Gigafactory Nevada.
 In January 2021, Panasonic had the capacity to produce 39 GWh per year of battery cells there.
 Tesla Energy also uses 2170 cells in its Powerwall home energy storage product.

 For vehicles made at Gigafactory Shanghai and Gigafactory Berlin, batteries with a nickel-cobalt-manganese (NMC) cathode chemistry are sourced from LG Energy Solution's factories in China.

 4680

 Tesla's latest cylindrical cell design is the 4680-type (46 mm diameter, 80 mm height) introduced in 2021.
 The battery was developed in-house by Tesla and is physically 5 times bigger than the 2170-type, again allowing for a higher capacity per cell and a lower number of cells per battery pack.
-Currently, Tesla builds the 4680 cells itself and has not disclosed the cathode chemistry.
-The company has already opened production lines in Fremont, California, and plans to open lines inside Gigafactory Nevada and Gigafactory Texas.
-The 4680 cells are used in the Model Y and Cybertruck built at Gigafactory Texas.
+The battery uses a "tabless" design for lower electrical resistance, less resistive heating, better ability to deliver high current, and potentially faster charging.
+The battery uses nickel-manganese-cobalt-aluminum (NCMA) chemistry.
+The battery is produced at Gigafactory Texas.
+The 4680 cells are used in the Cybercab, Cybertruck and Model Y built at Gigafactory Texas, and in the Semi built at Gigafactory Nevada.